To be remunerated for your flexibilities, you may participate in the frequency ancillary services by becoming a reserve provider.

 The provision of frequency ancillary services is open to all capacities previously certified in mainland France, regardless of the technology and the level of connection.

-- Contracting of frequency containment reserve is done through cross-border tenders on D-1 via the FCR Cooperation.
+- Contracting of frequency containment reserve capacity is done through cross-border tenders on D-1 via the FCR Cooperation.

 - Exchanges between reserve providers are possible at any price for the two types of reserve.
+These exchanges take place with RTE through NERs (Reserve Exchange Notifications).

 To become reserve provider, you are required to comply with the Frequency Ancillary Services Terms and Conditions, established in consultation with the market players and approved by the French Energy Regulatory Commission.
 For this, you must sign a participation agreement as a reserve provider.